sneldb/sneldb/clients/ruby/sneldb-rb/README.md

 ## Authentication

+The client supports multiple authentication methods depending on the transport protocol:

+### HTTP Authentication

-The client supports authentication via headers (`X-Auth-User` and `X-Auth-Signature`).
+For HTTP connections, authentication is done via headers (`X-Auth-User` and `X-Auth-Signature`).
 The signature is computed using HMAC-SHA256 of the command body with your secret key.

 ```ruby
 client = SnelDB::Client.new(